wbl/NISTP/README.md

 crypto_box_p256aes256gcm function, and includes ECDSA support.

 Building requires only a C compiler.
-To build ./configure.sh && cd bin && make Libtomcrypt is required to build tests.
+To build ./configure.sh && cd bin && make.
+Libtomcrypt is required to build tests.
 PARI is required to interpret some tests, and there is an awk script for summarizing tests.
-There is currently no configure script.
+There is currently no attempt to discover things.
+There are timing leaks from the AES implementation.

 Using NISTP
 ===